Best Calisthenics Apps in 2026

 5. Boostcamp Best Free Programs

-The standout feature is that the entire app is free with no subscription required.
-Programs are submitted by coaches and community members, and each one comes with built-in progression logic.
+The core app is free with a large library of community and coach-submitted programs, each with built-in progression logic.
+A Pro tier adds advanced features.
 The tracker handles sets, reps, and weight with a clean interface, and progress charts are easy to read.

 The trade-off is that Boostcamp is a generalist app.
 It does not have calisthenics-specific features like skill trees, hold timers, or band-assisted tracking.
 If you follow a structured program and just need a solid free tracker, Boostcamp is excellent.
 If you want an app purpose-built for bodyweight training, Fitloop is a better fit.